 Subsidiaries Associate Companies and Joint ventures:

-In accordance with the provisions of Section 129(3) of the Act read with the Companies(Accounts) Rules 2014 a statement containing salient features of the financialstatements of the Companys subsidiaries associates and joint ventures in Form AOC-1 is attached to the consolidated financial statements of the Company.
-The statement alsoprovides the details of performance andfinancial positions of each of the subsidiaries.
+In accordance with the provisions of Section 129(3) of the Act read with the Companies(Accounts) Rules 2014 a statement containing salient features of the financialstatements of the Company's subsidiaries in Form AOC-1 is attached to the financialstatements of the Company The statement also provides the details of performance andfinancial positions of each of the subsidiaries.

 Management Discussion and Analysis Report: